vibeus/vibe-website/content/smartboard-55/_index.md

 apps:
   title: i18n-content-55-_index-apps-title
   body: i18n-content-55-_index-apps-body
-  body_mobile : "No need to break the bank on compatible apps.
-You can stick with the tools your team already knows and loves. "
+  body_mobile: "No need to break the bank on compatible apps.
+You can stick with the tools your team already knows and loves."
   cta:
     title: i18n-content-55-_index-apps-cta-title
     url: /android-app-store